Fortran-FOSS-Programmers/ford/README.md

 misinterpreted.
 You can refer back to number equations as you would in a LaTeX document.
 For more details on that feature, see the [MathJax Documentation](http://docs.mathjax.org/en/latest/tex.html#automatic-equation-numbering).

+Much like in Doxygen, you can use a ``@note`` environment to place the succeeding documentation into a special boxed paragraph.
+This syntax may be used at any location in the documentation comment and it will include as the note's contents anything until the end of the paragraph.
+Other environments which behave the same way are ``@warning``, ``@todo``, and ``@bug``.
+Note that these designations are case-insensitive (which, as Fortran programmers, we're all used to).

 ###Output
 Output is in HTML.
 By default, all links will be relative, meaning that the